-This brown rice and quinoa porridge recipe makes breakfast not just the most critical meal of your day but the most insanely comforting part of your day.
+This brown rice and quinoa porridge makes breakfast the most insanely comforting part of your day.
 We’re talking seriously soothing stuff here.
 And it’s so ridiculously simple.
 Just simmer brown rice and quinoa until soft and creamy and comforting and oatmeal-like.
-And then—this is where the best part of the day comes into play—swirl in your fave jam or fruit.
-It takes a little time and patience to coax the grains to porridge-ness but because the recipe makes a big batch you can toss it together on a lazy Sunday and just like that breakfast is made for the entire week.
+And then—this is where the best part of the day comes into play—swirl in your fave jam or fruit or nuts or whatever stir-ins or sprinkle-ons you take with your usual oatmeal.
+But the best thing?
+This recipe makes a big batch you can toss it together on a lazy Sunday and just like that breakfast is made for the entire week.
 Talk about a comforting thought.–Angie Zoobkoff

-- 3 cups (711 ml) milk (whether from a cow or an almond or a soybean or a coconut or whatever), plus more for serving
+- 3 cups milk (whether from a cow or an almond or a soybean or a coconut or whatever), plus more for serving

 - 1/4 teaspoon kosher salt

-- 1 to 4 tablespoons (12 to 50 grams) granulated or turbinado sugar, honey, agave syrup, maple syrup, or any other sweetener (optional)
+- 1 to 4 tablespoons granulated or turbinado sugar, honey, agave syrup, maple syrup, or any other sweetener (optional)